Donate

 Answer

 Pentecostalism is a fairly modern movement within Christianity that can be traced back to the Holiness movement in the Methodist Church.
-A major focus of Pentecostal churches is Holy Spirit baptism as evidenced by speaking in tongues.
+A major focus of Pentecostal churches is a baptism of the Holy Spirit apart from salvation—a baptism that is evidenced by speaking in tongues.
 There are approximately 170 different denominations that identify themselves as Pentecostal.

 There are three main divisions within the Pentecostal movement.
-The original group which came out of the Holiness churches (Methodist and Nazarene), sees three progressive steps in the life of a believer which indicate growth and blessing.
+The original group that came out of the Holiness churches (Methodist and Nazarene), sees three steps in the life of a believer that indicate growth and blessing.
 The first step is justification, which is the forgiveness of sins that comes from putting faith in Jesus Christ.
 The second step is sanctification, or the second blessing, which was first taught by John Wesley in his “A Plain Account of Christian Perfection” (1766).
-The essence of this doctrine is an inner purity of heart and an infusion of power, whereby the believer no longer practices sin.
+The essence of this doctrine is that a believer may attain an inner purity of heart and an infusion of power whereby he or she no longer practices sin.
 This is sometimes followed by the third step, the “baptism of the Spirit,” as evidenced by speaking in tongues or other signs.
 The Church of God in Christ and the Church of God, Cleveland, Tennessee, are two major denominations in this group.

-The second division is comprised of those who came out of a Baptist background, but were heavily influenced by the Holiness revivals of the late 1800s.
+The second division within Pentecostalism is comprised of those who came out of a Baptist background but were heavily influenced by the Holiness revivals of the late 1800s.
 The Assemblies of God was founded in 1914 under the leadership of Eudorus N. Bell, who had been a Southern Baptist pastor.
-The key difference in doctrine for this group is that the baptism of the Holy Spirit is available for anyone, regardless of attaining sanctification.
+The key difference in doctrine for this group is the teaching that the baptism of the Holy Spirit is available for anyone, regardless of a person’s level of sanctification.

-The third division is the Oneness Pentecostals.
-At the meeting which formed the Church of God in Christ (1914), there was intense debate over Trinitarian doctrine.
-While the majority of Holiness believers held to the traditional belief in the Trinity, there was a growing group which held to a modalist belief and affirmed that baptism should be done in Jesus’ name only.
-Another tenet of this group is the necessity of speaking in tongues as evidence of salvation.
+The third division of Pentecostalism holds to Oneness doctrine.
+At the meeting that formed the Church of God in Christ (1914), there was intense debate over Trinitarian doctrine.
+While the majority of Holiness believers held to the traditional belief in the Trinity, there was a growing group who disagreed.
+The Oneness Pentecostals, as they are now called, held to a modalist belief—God exists as one Person, not three—and affirmed that baptism should be done in Jesus’ name only.
+Another tenet of this group is that speaking in tongues is a necessary evidence of salvation.
 This group was to form the United Pentecostal Church and the Apostolic Pentecostal Church, among others.

 Return to: